-- Students should be made aware of their responsibilities to others, to respect other people – online and off, not to spread rumours about people or share their personal information, including their phone numbers and passwords.
+- Pupils should be made aware of their responsibilities to others, to respect other people – online and off, not to spread rumours about people or share their personal information, including their phone numbers and passwords.

 Mobile Phone Use

-• Children are generally not permitted to bring in or use mobile phones in school, on trips or on residentials
+- Children are generally not permitted to bring in or use mobile phones in school, on trips or on residentials

 - The school blocks/filters access to social networking sites and newsgroups unless a specific use is approved.

-- Students will be advised on security and encouraged to set passwords, deny access to unknown individuals and instructed how to block unwanted communications.
+- Pupils will be advised on security and encouraged to set passwords, deny access to unknown individuals and instructed how to block unwanted communications.
 Pupils will be encouraged to invite known friends only and deny access to others.

-- Students should be made aware of the risks of playing games online with other people, especially people they don’t know.
+- pupils should be made aware of the risks of playing games online with other people, especially people they don’t know.
 These risks are very similar to those involved with chat-rooms and social-networking sites.

 Managing Emerging Technologies

-• Emerging technologies will be examined for educational benefit and a risk assessment will be carried out before use in school is allowed.
+- Emerging technologies will be examined for educational benefit and a risk assessment will be carried out before use in school is allowed.

 Published Content and the School Web Site